mseg-dataset/mseg-semantic/README.md

 ## Training Instructions

-Download the HRNet Backbone Model [here](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk) from the original authors' OneDrive.
-We use 8 Quadro RTX 6000 cards, each w/ 24 GB of RAM, for training.
+Please refer to [training.md](https://github.com/mseg-dataset/mseg-semantic/blob/master/training.md) for detailed instructions on how to train each of our models.
+As a frame of reference as to the amount of compute required, we use 8 Quadro RTX 6000 cards, each w/ 24 GB of RAM, for training.

 ## Running unit tests and integration tests